EricFromCanada/ericfromcanada.github.io/_posts/2018-01-20-java-6-tiger-leopard.md

 For another project, I found myself needing to install Java 6 (a.k.a.
 1.6) on Mac OS X Tiger and Leopard, both Intel and PowerPC.

-If you were using Macs back then, you may recall that Apple's Java 6 was only officially released for Leopard on 64-bit Intel, and didn't become the default JVM until Snow Leopard (at which point a 32-bit Intel version was also made available).
-You may _not_ recall that several developer previews for Tiger were released, the last of which was [JavaSE6dp9.dmg](https://hell.meiert.org/core/dmg/java-6-dp.dmg), which supplied a PowerPC and 32-bit Intel JVM.
-With some hackery, it can still be installed on Tiger or Leopard.
+If you were using Macs back then, you may recall that Apple's Java 6 was only officially released for [Leopard on 64-bit Intel](https://gephi.org/users/install-java-6-mac-os-x-leopard/), and didn't become the default JVM until Snow Leopard (at which point a 32-bit Intel version was also made available).
+You may _not_ recall that several [developer](https://www.engadget.com/2007-12-19-java-6-developer-preview-now-available-for-leopard.html) [previews](https://fishbowl.pastiche.org/2007/12/19/on_the_reappearance_of_the_os_x_java_6_developer_preview) were released, and the last to retain Tiger compatibility was [Java SE 6 R1 DP6](https://www.cis.upenn.edu/~matuszek/cit591-2007/Pages/javase6r1dp6releasenotes.html) [(download)](https://hell.meiert.org/core/dmg/java-6-dp.dmg), which supplied a PowerPC and 32-bit Intel JVM.
+With some hackery, it can still be installed on Tiger or 32-bit Leopard.

 ## Leopard on 64-bit Intel